-COVID-19 is continuing to rapidly spread throughout our community and the City is taking additional steps to reduce person-to-person contact in order to protect Chattanooga residents and City employees.
-Therefore, the City of Chattanooga will be suspending public access to City Hall, City Annex, and the city services at the Development Resource Center (DRC) beginning Monday, July 27, 2020.
+The Chattanooga area is experiencing another spike in COVID-19 cases and the City of Chattanooga is taking additional steps to reduce person-to-person contact in order to protect residents and employees.
+The City of Chattanooga will be suspending public access to City Hall, City Annex, and the city services at the Development Resource Center (DRC) beginning Monday, Nov.
+9, 2020.

 As the City continues to promote and implement social distancing practices, including requiring essential and non-essential staff to work remotely, we encourage Chattanoogans to do the same by utilizing many of our services online or via the phone.
 This means submitting payments to the Treasury Department online or over the phone, or making an open records request with the City Attorney, or submitting a 311 request.

 Below is a comprehensive list of services available online and closed public facilities.